TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Provision New Microcontroller/README.md

     <img src="images/d_pair_esp.png" width="100%" height="100%" />

-    > If you can't see your connected microcontroller in the list, you may have to manually putting it into *firmware download mode* by holding the *boot* button while pressing the *reset* button.
-Release the *boot* button **after** you release the *reset* button.
+    > If the list is empty and your microcontroller is not recognized, close all programs and *reboot* your computer.

 4. You are presented with a menu.
 Click *Prepare for first use*:

     <img src="images/e_menu.png" width="60%" height="60%" />

-    > If the list is empty and your microcontroller is not recognized, close all programs and *reboot* your computer.

 5. A dialog explains that you are about to upload the basic *ESPHome firmware* to your microcontroller.
 Click *INSTALL*.